-Ted by Wragg Appendix 6 - Removing a child from the school roll Elective Home Education (EHE): All of the relevant paperwork, including the safeguarding form will be submitted to the LA on the day of receiving the de-registration letter from the parent with a copy of the letter.
-The pupil will be taken off roll from the day the school receives the letter, or in cases where the parent is giving advance notice of the date requested, on the date requested.
-We cannot backdate this to an earlier date than receipt of the letter, even if the parent requests this.
-The school will confirm that the pupil has been registered with the LA as EHE to ensure that they have assumed responsibility for the pupil.
+Appendix 6 - Removing a child from the school roll

+Elective Home Education (EHE):

+- All the relevant paperwork, including the safeguarding form will be submitted to the LA on the day of receiving the de-registration letter from the parent with a copy of the letter. - The school will always offer an opportunity for parents to discuss the decision and to offer additional support to prevent the decision to EHE. - The school will operate a 10-day cooling off period to allow time and space for the decision to be considered, but if parents decide that they want to proceed with the EHE request then this will not affect the date of deregistration. - The pupil will be taken off roll from the day the school receives the letter, or in cases where the parent is giving advance notice of the date requested, on the date requested. - We cannot backdate this to an earlier date than receipt of the letter, even if the parent requests this. - The school will confirm that the pupil has been registered with the LA as EHE to ensure that they have assumed responsibility for the pupil.

 Pupil Moves Out of Area:

 - Unreasonable distance to travel.
 We will submit the Statutory Notification as soon as we are made aware of the situation.
 We will then continue to track the pupil's destination and liaise with LA admissions team accordingly. - The LA will advise the school when the pupil may be removed from roll.
 This is when it has been established that the pupil/family have left the last known address and their new location is known.
 The LA may also allow the school to backdate the leaving date if they or the school receives confirmation of the pupil starting at another school or within the care of a different LA. - The school must receive written confirmation from the LA to backdate the leaving date.
-If the school does not receive this and the school has no other confirmation of where the pupil is, the school must keep them on roll for 20 days.
+If the school does not receive this and the school has no other confirmation of where the pupil is, the school must keep them on roll for 20 days in line with the child missing education guidelines.